hendrixjoseph/hendrixjoseph.github.io/_posts/2021-01-13-2020-goals-accomplishments.md

 * At least seven date nights
 * Attend at least one marriage seminar or retreat

-The trend of not being able to do things because of the coronavirus continues.
-We did not attend any marriage seminar or retreat.

-We were able to go on a few dates, however.
-My wife started writing down the dates of our dates (puns always intended) and she was able to list six dates.
+We attended one marriage night out and had at least five other dates - my wife started writing down the dates of our dates (puns always intended).

 ## 2021 New Year's Resolutions & Goals